 A register of significant risks is reviewed by the Governors at least annually.
-The register considers the principal areas of the School's operations and considers the major risks faced in each of the risk areas along with controls designed to mitigate those risks.
-These controls are considered to be adequate and are frequently reviewed.
+The register considers the principal areas of the School's operations and evaluates the major risks faced in each of the risk areas along with controls designed to mitigate those risks, which are considered to be adequate.
 The risk register is maintained by the Headmaster, with oversight by the Governors, and reviewed termly by the Commercial Committee.
 Responsibility for the management of the risks faced by the School is delegated to the Headmaster and the Senior Management Team (SMT) by the Governors.
 At each termly Commercial Committee meeting the Governors review a summary of the primary risks thought most likely to have the greatest effect on the School and the action taken to mitigate those risks to an acceptable level.
 The Risk Register and the Safeguarding Policies are presented for discussion and approval at the November Governors' Meeting.

-In light of the current climate in relation to the COVID-19 pandemic the Governors believe that the School's financial resources and contingency planning are sufficient to ensure the ability of the School to continue as a going concern for the foreseeable future, being at least twelve months from the date of approval of these financial statements.
+In light of the current uncertain economic climate the Governors believe that the School's financial resources and contingency planning are sufficient to ensure the ability of the School to continue as a going concern for the foreseeable future, being at least twelve months from the date of approval of these financial statements.